How to Visit the Louvre in 2026 Without Wasting Time

 Standard schedule

-The museum opens at 9:00 AM and is closed on Tuesday, 1 January, 1 May, and 25 December.
-On standard days, galleries close at 6:00 PM, with last entry at 5:15 PM.
+The museum opens at 9:00 AM and is closed every Tuesday, as well as on 1 January, 1 May, and 25 December.
+On standard days, the galleries close at 6:00 PM.

 Late openings